Skip to main content

 (828) 693-4178

 Connemara was the farm home of the noted poet-author for the last 22 years of his life.
-There are two lakes, several ponds, gardens, pastures and an apple orchard on the 30-acre site; the front lake trail is partially handicapped-accessible.
+There are 5 miles of hiking trails ranging from easy to moderately strenuous, two lakes, several ponds, gardens, pastures and an apple orchard on the 30-acre site; the front lake trail is partially handicapped-accessible.
 The site offers a 30-minute guided house tour (adults are charged a fee), bird and wildlife watching, hiking and historic barn with goat herd.
-Each Memorial Day the site hosts the Carl Sandburg Folk Music Festival and, in June through mid-August, presents live performances of Sandburg’s “Rootabaga Stories” and excerpts from the Broadway play, “The World of Carl Sandburg.”
+Each spring, the site hosts the Carl Sandburg Folk Music Festival and, in June through mid-August, presents live performances of Sandburg’s “Rootabaga Stories” and excerpts from the Broadway play, “The World of Carl Sandburg.”

 Fort Raleigh National Historic Site